Martially/community/contributors/design-proposals/volume-snapshotting.md

             3. Potentially bad UX: How is the Volume API object created?

-                1. By the user independently of the pod (i.e. with something like my-volume.yaml).
+                1. By the users independently of the pod (i.e. with something like my-volume.yaml).
 In order to create 1 pod with a volume, the user needs to create 2 yaml files and run 2 commands.

                 2. When a unique volume is specified in a pod or PV spec.